timkurvers/valheim-macos/README.md

 - [Steam Cloud integration may misbehave]: characters or worlds not syncing across devices.

+  This could be since Valheim changed cloud mechanics in version 0.209.8 in the summer of 2022.
+Log into Valheim on a computer which is properly synced and mark all characters and worlds as "Cloud Save".

   If you suspect sync trouble, check `~/Library/Application Support/Steam/logs/cloud_log.txt` first.

   Notable paths for troubleshooting: